moov-io/iso8583-connection/README.md

 ## Project status

-ISO 8583 Connection package is in beta.
+ISO 8583 Connection package is used in production environments.
 Please star the project if you are interested in its progress.
-Please let us know if you encounter any bugs/unclear documentation or have feature suggestions by opening up an issue or pull request.
+Please let us know if you encounter any bugs/unclear documentation or have feature suggestions by opening up an [issue](https://github.com/moov-io/iso8583-connection/issues/new) or pull request.
 Thanks!

 ## Configuration